You May Recover Compensation For Abuse

 - Medical care providers, including Kaiser Foundation Hospitals, Kaiser Foundation Health Plan and Permanente Medical Group Inc.

-- Government agencies, including San Mateo and Tulare counties
+- Government agencies, San Mateo and Tulare Counties, Santa Clara County Office of Education

-- Child sports providers, including Little League Baseball, Tri-City Little League, Sunnyvale-Cupertino PAL/Pop Warner Football and Peninsula Pop Warner Football
+- Child sports: including Little League Baseball, Tri-City Little League, Sunnyvale-Cupertino PAL/Pop Warner Football and Peninsula Pop Warner Football

 Hold Perpetrators Accountable For Abuse

 We are advocates for our clients and we invite you to read what our clients have to say about us.
-We operate on a contingent fee basis, which means we never charge a fee or costs unless you make a recovery.
+We operate on a contingent fee basis, which means we never charge a fee or costs unless in the case of children without the approval of a Judge of the Superior Court.

 If you or someone you know has been a victim of childhood sexual abuse, molestation or sexual assault, contact our firm immediately to discuss survivors’ rights and the legal care that we can provide.
 Call 888-777-1776 or send us an email.